edgedb/edgedb/docs/edgeql/insert.rst

 Bulk inserts
 ------------

-Bulk inserts are performed by passing in a large JSON as a :ref:`query parameter <ref_eql_params>`, :eql:func:`unpacking <json_array_unpack>` it, and using a :ref:`for loop <ref_eql_for>` to insert the objects.
+Bulk inserts are performed by passing in a JSON array as a :ref:`query parameter <ref_eql_params>`, :eql:func:`unpacking <json_array_unpack>` it, and using a :ref:`for loop <ref_eql_for>` to insert the objects.